SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

 <img src="https://raw.githubusercontent.com/SeanColombo/CarND-Advanced-Lane-Lines/master/output_images/6_line_detectionstraight_lines1.png" width="350">

+Originally, there were occasional frames that were fairly erroneous due to extreme shadows, road height changes on bridges, etc..
+To avoid this situation, we used `cv2.matchShapes()` and discarded any lane-detections that were found to be significantly different from the prior frame.
+In these cases, we continue to use our prior polygons until a more reasonable delta is obtained.
+This has a "smoothing" effect which removes very messed up frames and will also have a more smoothed-out assumption in cases where the car is bouncing up and down after going on and off of the bridges in the project video.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Starting around line 359 of `findLanes.py`, I calculated the radius of curvature of the lane using the [radius-of-curvature forumula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 This resulted in a pixel-space number which I then converted to world-space using the hints provided for this camera: